kryptn/confg/README.md

 ## Concepts:

-Block:
+Group:
-  - toml table that is constrained to one source
+  - toml table that logically groups like configs
+  - named

+Backend:
+  - named reference to a source with optional configs
+  - allows multiple named backends to the same source

 Source:
   - the mechanism to retrieve a key for a block

 Engine:
-  - the part that reads and validates the toml config
+  - Ingests the config from a file or dictionary and produces the config

+## process

+1. read in config

 ## todo:

 - make every key within the Block.keys dict be an object that stores retrieval metadata
   - also allows setting up keys to be live-queryable or watchable
-- make one config block per source that can be referenced throughout
-- ensure source imports are one-time
+  - progress on this, each key on a group is its own object -- should be able to add extras here
+- add validation to the objects

 ## maybes: